-The frequent references, made in Angliean convocations and periodicals, to the possible incorporation of English Wesleyan Methodism with the National Church, however well meant, betray a surprising ignorance of the feelings and views of Wesleyan Ministers and people.
-It is gener. ally assumed that the Wesleyans view the matter from the Episcopal standpoint-that they have some secret misgivings about the legitimacy of their present position, which Episcopal ordination would remove.
+The frequent references, made in Auglican convocations and periodicals, to the possible incorporation of English Wesleyan Methodism with the National Church, however well meant, betray a surprising ignorance of the feelings and views of Wesleyan ministers and people. ally assume that the Wesleyans view the matter from the Episcopal standpoint-that they have some secret misgivings about the legitimacy of their present position, which episcopal ordination would remove.
 All this is the natural mistake of men, who live so much in the narrow circle of their own thoughts and prejudices, that they are unable to comprehend the views of those who differ from them.
-Unless this be so, it is unaccountable that at the present time, when Romanism and infidel rationalism are flourishing in the high places of the Anglican Church, and men of liberal views and catholic sympathies are being forced by the unscriptural intolerance of her assumptions, to withdraw from her communion, Methodists should be expected to tamely renounce the liberty wherewith Christ has made them free, and become absorbed by the Episcopal Church.
+Unless this be so, it is unaccountable that at the present time, when Romanism and infidel rationalism are flourishing in the high places of that Church, and men of liberal views and catholic sympathies are being forced by the unscriptural intolerance of her assumptions, to withdraw from her communion, Methodists should be expected to tamely renounce the liberty wherewith Christ has made them free, and become absorbed by the Episcopal Church.
 Even if such a union were practicable, what advantages has that Church to offer Methodists?
-Would they by such a change gain a more Scriptural, godly, and successful ministry?
-Would they secure a Church whose doctrines are more Scriptural, or whose administration of godly discipline is more efficient?
+Would they by such a change gain a more scriptural, godly, and successful ministry?
+Would they secure a Church whose doctrines are more scriptural, or whose administration of godly discipline is more efficient?
 Would they gain more simple and spiritual forms of worship, or be better provided with means, adapted to promote growth in grace?
 Would they secure greater unity of doctrine, or greater harmony of Christian worship and work, than they now possess?
 Only one answer can be truthfully given to these questions.
-I know that those who believe that Christians, uniting to worship God according to their consciences, are guilty of "the dreadful sin of schism," think great sacrifices should be made for "the unity of the Church."
+I know that those who believe that Christians, miting to worship God according to their consciences, are guilty of "the dreadful sin of schism," think great sacrifices should be made for "the unity of the Church."
 They should, however, remember that the unity which the Scriptures commend, is not mere unity of name and organization; but oneness of faith and spirit.
-It can hardly be questioned, that the position of the different English Nonconformist Churches, which are standing side by side, doing the work of the Master in a spirit of true Christian brotherhood, comes far nearer the Scriptural idea of unity, than the nominal unity of one denomination, in which Popery and Protestantism, Calvinism and Arminianism, infidelity and orthodoxy, all surge in ceaseless collision.
-The Episcopalian priests who sneer at the glorious Protestant Reformation, and craftily apply their energies to introduce ritualistic practices, which symbolize Popish doctrines, are the real schismatics, disturbing the peace of the Church with their papal novelties, and creating schisms and parties within her bosom. ing a form of godliness, but denying the power thereof; from such turn away."
+It can hardly be questioned, that the position of the different Protestant Churches, which are standing side by side, doing the work of the Master in a spirit of true Christian brotherhood, comes much nearer the scriptural idea of unity, than the nominal unity of one denomination, in which Popery and Protest antism, Calvinism and Arminianism, infidelity and orthodoxy, all surge in ceaseless collision.
+The Episcopal priests who sneer at the glorious Protestant Reformation, and craftily apply their energies to introduce ritualistic practices, which symbolize Popish doctrines, are the real schismatics, disturbing the peace of the Church with their papal novelties, and creating schisms and parties within her bosom.
+"Having a form of godliness, but denying the power thereof: from such turn away."